illmade/image-node/README.md

 It's still toylike but it's more promising than I expected.
 The idea is to allow a simple microservice approach - import graphs into a c++ tensorflow environment, build these as sharedlibs and connect to them using nodejs addons.

-At present it provides access to 3 ml applications:
+At present it provides access to 4 ml applications:
 - The tensorflow inception model: updated to v4 (it is also possible to use other versions)
 - The tensorflow bundled multibox model
 - A tensorflowification of a Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks implementation

-(A fourth, a single shot dectector is just about ready for inclusion: a jupyter notebook is almost complete for exporting a pb graph)
+- A tensorflowification of a Single Shot Detector

-The 3 give a good spread of input-response situations.
+The 4 give a good spread of input-response situations.
 The smallest model - face detection and alignment needs more work as it is not a 'pure' network, cascading from one network to another:
 I've provided a python notebook that leads through the tensorflow graph that we freeze and export for use in c++.